937.339.0457

 Mary Jane Hayner, the Woman, the Fortunes, the Legacy

-Mary Jane Hayner Book
+GS Book - Mary Jane Hayner

 The Troy-Hayner Cultural Center is supported by the taxpayers of Troy and the generous donations of the Friends of Hayner.
 The mission is to preserve and maintain the Hayner mansion as a cultural resource center for the present and as a historical legacy for the future generations of the community of Troy, Ohio.

-Please help us thank our Corporate Partners!
+Please help us thank our Corporate Leaders